siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-cypress/README.md

 # Cypress

 Cypress provides a testing framework for the Java programming language.
-The Cypress plug-in imports the test results data in DevOps Velocity metrics.
+The Cypress plug-in imports the test results data in IBM DevOps Velocity metrics.

 |Back to ...||Latest Version||||
 | :---: | :---: | :---: | :---: | :---: | :---: |